zjiayao/Pamuretas/README.md

 Pamuretas has the following charming characteristics:

-- Multi-Threading
+#### Parallelism

 Pamuretas assumes a customized input of number of maximum threads that may run concurrently.
 It leverages the abundant working resource if and when possible but contemplate discreetly when facing limited resource to guarantee a stable performance.

-- Scalability
+#### Scalability

 Pamuretas is shipped with a dedicated scheduler and two dispatchers, through whose delegation and feedback, Pamuretas is able to perform decently well no matter what task it is facing.
 Under most scenarios, the dynamic task scheduling results a nearly optimal solution.

-- Robustness
+#### Robustness

 Pamuretas has two built-in systems for deadlock prevention and handling/recovery;
 its built-in signaling mechanism enables the feedback between dispatchers such that both competition and hungers between threads are minimized.

 ### Architecture